 Sold Out - $ 6,500.00

 An exceptionally rare 1920's Hamilton Standard Sport Senior ground adjustable airplane propeller.
 These propellers were produced in very small numbers.
 They were made for low horse power sport plane use.
 They were said to retain the durability, dependability and performance of the much larger metal propellers at a marked savings in weight.
-This propeller was used Kinner K-5 and Warner Scarab engines.
+This propeller was used on Kinner K-5 and Warner Scarab engines.

 - Model: 7005

 - Blade Model: 19V2-4

 - Original Hamilton Standard Decals (very old)

 - Hub and bolts have been powder-coated in chrome